mikeysteele/pyrachy/README.md

 The core of the system is the loader class that fetches the configuration from various sources.
 Each loader implements the BaseLoader class and is responsible for loading the configuration from a specific source.

 ### Included Loaders
-* ArgLoader: Loads configuration from command-line arguments.
+* ArgvLoader: Loads configuration from command-line arguments.
 * EnvLoader: Loads configuration from environment variables.
 * FileLoader: Loads configuration from files (YAML, TOML, JSON).
 2. Create the Config Object